-Along with valuable new measures of readiness (STEM scores, text proficiency, etc.), there is deeper, more valuable data that will enable educators to better inform instruction and parents to better understand their student’s progress.
+Along with valuable new measures of readiness (STEM scores, text complexity, etc.), there is deeper, more valuable data that will enable educators to better inform instruction and parents to better understand their student’s progress.
 Student score reports are available to download or print, and can be distributed to students and parents.

 ACT Aspire results are reported on a 3-digit score scale.
-We also report an “ACT Readiness Benchmark” for English, math, reading, and science at each grade level to provide additional perspectives on student readiness.
+We also report an “ACT Readiness Benchmark” for English, reading, writing, math and science at each grade level to provide additional perspectives on student readiness.
 Users can use the new ACT Readiness Benchmarks from grades 3–10 to determine if students are on track for readiness at the appropriate grade/subject levels.

 A composite score is provided for all students who receive scores in English, math, reading, and science beginning at grades 8–10.